 These projects, completed through a long-term power purchase agreement with Standard Solar, allows Montgomery Parks to benefit from clean renewable solar energy with no upfront costs.
 These projects will lower utility bills and reduce greenhouse gas emissions, while also contributing to smart, clean, and resilient energy region-wide.

 Curious to see how our solar fields are doing?
-Once fully up and operational visit http://kiosk.datareadings.com/JeHW9gOP to watch real-time energy production at these sites.
-In the meantime, you can visit the site to see pictures of the construction process and learn more about how solar fields work!
+Visit http://kiosk.datareadings.com/JeHW9gOP to watch real-time energy production at these sites.
+The site also includes pictures of the construction process and learn more about how solar fields work!

 Montgomery Parks works to keep county parkland safe and more energy-efficient through the installation of light emitting diode (LED) technology in parking lot and exterior areas.
 While LED technology does cost more up-front over traditional lighting, the cost savings in maintenance and energy consumption over their lifetime cannot be understated.
 LED lights produce high-quality illumination and, on average, consume anywhere from 30-60% less energy over traditional lighting for similar applications.